Coarse-graining in time with the Functional Renormalisation Group: Relaxation in Brownian Motion: Summary

-Advances in the above directions may lead to progress in theoretically tackling a broad range of physical phenomena with large separation between fundamental timescales of thermal fluctuations and long emergent timescales of macroscopic change, addressing what is now a major barrier for predictive simulations across scientific and engineering disciplines including materials science \cite{Yip2013}, drug design \cite{Zwier2010}, protein folding \cite{Freddolino2010}, and cosmology \cite{Toappear}.
+Future work could also examine if higher order approximations beyond the WFR offer any advantage, as these might better capture higher order terms in a spectral expansion.
+One could further investigate an ensemble of initial conditions and try to quantify better the computational time gain the fRG offers.
+It is worthwhile trying to see if there is a more concrete way to determine \textit{a priori} which systems will be well described by the fRG before having to compare to numerical simulations or doing a spectral expansion analysis.
+An interesting application that we didn't touch upon here might be thermal barrier escape, which in this formulation seems to be more akin to tunnelling in the corresponding euclidean quantum mechanics \cite{Strumia1999, Strumia1999b, Strumia1999a}; it would indeed be interesting to flesh out any analogies, if they exist.
+Most importantly, further understanding the application of fRG techniques to stochastically driven systems may allow extension to systems with more degrees of freedom, such as field theories and/or systems with a large number of particles.
+Advances in the above directions may lead to progress in theoretically tackling a broad range of physical phenomena with large separation between fundamental timescales of thermal fluctuations and long emergent timescales of macroscopic change, addressing what is now a major barrier for predictive simulations across scientific and engineering disciplines including materials science \cite{Yip2013}, drug design \cite{Zwier2010}, protein folding \cite{Freddolino2010}, and cosmology.